kaldughayem/dynlinks/README.md

 It deploys a containerized SCION topology in the user's machine that is connected to SCIONLab using the `topo` subcommand.
 Then the user is able to modify any of the links in the topology by using the `exp` subcommand.
-It provides different link deterioration and revocation options (described in detail in [Properties]()).
+It provides different link deterioration and revocation options (described in detail in the properties section below).

 It uses the SCION [docker script](https://github.com/scionproto/scion/tree/master/docker) to deploy the containerized topology.